Worried about declining home prices as a property owner? Or maybe excited about a fall in house prices as a real estate investor or homebuyer?

 If a picture is worth a thousand words, how much is an interactive map worth?

-Of the 908 cities tracked by Zillow, 54 of them saw home prices fall in July (the most recent data available).
+Of the roughly 900 U.S. cities tracked by Zillow, 253 of them saw a fall in house prices in the fourth quarter of 2022.
 Without further ado, they are:

 Some of those home price declines seem small, under 1%.
-But remember that the decline represents just a single month — a 1% monthly drop translates to a 12% annualized decrease in property values.
+But remember that a monthly decline translates to a hefty annual price drop — a 1% monthly drop means a 12% annualized decrease in property values.

-I don’t want to overstate the point.
-Home prices in most US cities are still rising, albeit more slowly than they were six months ago.
+Don’t get me wrong, I don’t expect a housing market crash and neither do most economists.
+Home prices in most US cities are still up sharply year-over-year, albeit less sharply than they were six months ago.

-Still, over 50 of the hottest housing markets of the pandemic are now crashing back down to earth.
-It doesn’t take an economist to understand that they shot up too far, too fast, and now they’re correcting back to what local incomes can support.
+Still, over 250 of the formerly hottest housing markets in the pandemic are now falling back down to earth.
+It doesn’t take a senior economist to understand that they shot up too far, too fast, and now they’re correcting back to what local incomes can support.

 “Monetary stimulus during COVID distorted the real estate market,” explains Andrew Lokenauth, founder of Fluent in Finance.
 “Interest rates were at historic lows.
 Now with monetary stimulus being withdrawn, home prices will gradually decline.
 Areas that saw the greatest speculation and increase in prices will see the greatest decrease in prices.
 Areas that saw moderate price increases will see prices flatten out or decrease slightly.”

 Because, ultimately, people have to be able to afford their homes.
-When housing prices stray too far from local median incomes, expect a correction.
+When housing prices stray too far from local median incomes, expect real estate prices to drop.
 Mark Zandi, the chief economist for Moody’s Analytics, warned that 97% of the nation’s cities are “overvalued” compared to local incomes.
 Of the 392 markets they analyzed, 149 are overvalued by at least 25%.
 Zandi expects the most overpriced housing markets to fall as much as 10% over the next year.

-But a disconnect from local fundamentals isn’t the only reason home prices are dipping in some markets.
+But a disconnect from local fundamentals isn’t the only reason median prices are dipping in some markets.

 The Role of Rising Interest Rates